 What is a product strategy?

-Meanwhile, product strategy is all about approach.
+A product strategy framework is all about approach.

-“The product strategy is how you get to the product vision,” says Michaela Sleeth, senior product manager at Appcues.
-“It’s a bit more technical.
+“It's a bit more technical.
 It weighs what your users are looking for and what competitors are offering against your current tool stack and processes.”

 Product strategy is necessary for 3 reasons:

-1. It codifies a single way forward
+1. A product strategy codifies a single way forward

 2. It informs the product roadmap